mebsim/school/projects/gSim/log.md

     Realized that raw OpenGL is very hard and difficult to use in Python.
     Starting looking to write simulator in C first.

+Author: Mason X
+Date:   Tue Apr 12, 2016
+    Found links on how to project 3D coords to 2D.
+    Began writing C code to test out first.

 ```